Sehong-Oh/SI507/README.md

 In this project, the relationship between Tweets and stock prices is analyzed.
 This project is simple however, it can be a stepping stone for further research.
 The project provides simple code to collect data from Twitter and Polygon(Stock market data).
 You can set a period that you want to collect data but, The data of 2022 are dealt with in this project.
 ###
 **final_project.py** is the main python file to run the program.
 Before running the code, we need to download **all local data files** and **function.py**.
 You can also generate new local files by yourself with Simple_stock_api.py for stock market data and snscrape.py for twitter data.
 Simple_twitter_api.py can be also used to gather Twitter data however, it sometime does not work due to the conflict of the library.
+Please check the required package list at the bottom of README

 ## Data source
 ### Twitter